 Water the area at least twice a day or as needed (you may need three waterings in dry areas).
 Once the new grass fills in, you can change the routine and begin watering it the same as the rest of your lawn.

 Before you know it, the seedlings will begin to fill in, and your bare spot will no longer be so bare.
-After the seedlings are established and have been growing for a few weeks, you can apply fertilizer to add nutrients and help the grass grow fast and healthy.
+After the seedlings are established and have been growing for a few weeks, you can apply fertilizer according to soil test results to add nutrients and help the grass grow fast and healthy.

 You may be tempted to mow the repaired area at this point, but wait until the area of new grass is approximately 1/3 taller than the rest of your lawn before mowing to prevent damage to the new seedlings.
 This could take six to eight weeks, so it may require a bit of patience.
 When mowing, make sure to remove only 1/3 or less of the total grass-blade length.

 Continue with your regular lawn care maintenance schedule, but keep an eye out for any sign of dead grass or bare spots in the repaired area.
 A recurring bare spot could be a sign of insect infestation or another underlying problem.
 If the problem returns and you cannot determine the cause, it may be time to contact a lawn care professional to have a look at the area.